Top 6 Reasons Why My Car Sounds Like a Lawn Mower (and How To Fix It)

 5. Exhaust Leak

-An exhaust leak can manifest as a noise reminiscent of a lawnmower when the vehicle is started or accelerated, making it relatively easy to detect through visual inspection of the exhaust system.
+An exhaust leak can manifest as a noise reminiscent of a lawnmower when the vehicle is started or accelerated.
+Therefore, it's relatively easy to detect with a visual inspection of the exhaust system.

-However, the consequences of an exhaust leak extend beyond just the noise, as it can release harmful gases into the atmosphere, compromising the cabin air quality and potentially causing failed emissions tests.
+However, the consequences of an exhaust leak extend beyond just the noise.
+It can release harmful gases into the atmosphere, compromising the cabin air quality and potentially causing failed emissions tests.

-A matter of utmost concern lies in the indisputable fact that many harmful gases, including the insidious odorless carbon monoxide, can secretly permeate the passenger compartment, evading detection and thereby engendering grave health hazards such as asphyxiation and even mortal consequences.
+Many harmful gases, including the insidious odorless carbon monoxide, can secretly permeate the passenger compartment, causing grave health hazards.

 How To Fix It?